LucasBielinski/refactoring-challenge/README.md

 ## Description

 This project was to refactor HTML and CSS code of an already completed project.
 I was motivated to complete this project, so I may learn how to read and interpret code.
-I refactored this project so I can inprove my code orginization.
-Refactoring this project, made this code easier to read.
+I refactored this project so I can improve my code organization.
+Refactoring this project made this code easier to read.
 Through this project, I learned about code formatting, classes and elements.

 ## Installation